ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolVectorConing.rst

 IVectorGeometryToolVectorConing
 ===============================

-.. py:class:: IVectorGeometryToolVectorConing
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolVectorConing

    object

    Vector created by revolving the Reference vector around the About vector with the specified rate.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolVectorConing

 Overview
 --------